j-sieben/PIT/Doc/installing_pit.md

 ## Adjust `PIT` to your wishes
 ### Choose the default language

 It is possible to adjust some settings before installing `PIT`.
 First, `PIT` is designed to be internationalized from ground up.
 As a basis, you need to define a default language for `PIT`.
 It is important to understand that any message you create must exists in this default language at least.
 You may translate it to other languages later, but you won't be able to just have a message in a language other than the default language.
-So, as a best practice, choose the best language for your needs and make this the default language. `PIT` supports `AMERICAN` adn `GERMAN` as languages out of the box.
+So, as a best practice, choose the best language for your needs and make this the default language. `PIT` supports `AMERICAN` and `GERMAN` as languages out of the box.
 You adjust your default language by passing it in as a parameter when installing `PIT`.

 ### Choose the default tablespace

-Starting with this release, the installation files expect that you created the users owning `PIT` to be present, including a tablespace quota and a default tablespace.
-To adjust the tablespace, there is the option to pass in the desired tablespace for the tables and indexes `PIT` installs as a second parameter.
-If you omit this second parameter, the installation file falls back to the default tablespace of the user.
+Starting with this release, the installation files expect that you created the users owning `PIT` upfront, including a tablespace quota and a default tablespace.
+To adjust the tablespace for the `PIT` tables and indexes, there is the option to pass in the desired tablespace as a second parameter.
+If you omit this second parameter, the installation file falls back to the default permanent tablespace of the user.

 ### Choose your flag type